Skip to main content

 1. Restart your phone

-If you've ever wondered “Why won't my phone connect to Wi-Fi?" or “Why does my phone keep disconnecting from Wi-Fi?" you may need to restart your device.
-Doing so can fix a lot of issues, and we recommend trying this step first.
+If you've ever wondered “Why won't my phone connect to Wi-Fi?" or “Why does my phone keep having Wi-Fi issues?" you may need to restart your device.
+Doing so can fix a lot of problems, and we recommend trying this step first.
 If you're not sure how to restart your phone, holding down the power button for a few seconds generally works.
 Give your device 30 seconds to power down before turning it back on.

 2. Forget the Wi-Fi network and reconnect

-One of your phone's most convenient features is its ability to remember and automatically connect to Wi-Fi networks you've logged onto before.
+One of your phone's most convenient features is its ability to remember and auto join Wi-Fi networks you've logged onto before.
 But sometimes you need it to forget a particular network so you can reestablish the connection.
 Here's how:

 How to forget a Wi-Fi network on iPhone: